tjtharrison/README.md/README.md

 <span class="green">DIY:</span> While away from the Computer I spend my time working on DIY projects around the house and going on bike rides.

-<span class="green">Personal Projects:</span> In the evenings I am working on a project combining my training with Python and React (Native) to build a mobile app with Python API deployed on AWS hosted infrastructure (Infrastructure via Terraform).
+<span class="green">Personal Projects:</span> In the evenings I enjoy working on personal coding projects (primarily Python3, however, also using JavaScript), deploying via IAC into AWS.

 <span class="green">Coding Games:</span> I also spent time on coding websites such as [https://codingame.com](https://codingame.com) which helps me improve my coding efficiency.